 |Degree||Bachelor of Science in Food, Nutrition, and Health, Master of Kinesiology|

 |Major||Food, Nutrition and Health|

-Nilanga Aki Bandara has a Master’s in Kinesiology and is starting his Doctor of Medicine program at UBC in 2021.
+Nilanga Aki Bandara has a Master’s in Kinesiology and started medical school at UBC in 2021.
 Aki is also a UBC Wesbrook Scholar who has been involved in research projects and many community organizations.

 What motivated you to pursue med school?

 It’s been a passion of mine since the end of grade nine.
 At that point in my life, my grandma was going through various health challenges, specifically cardiovascular disease.

 We were often in and out of the hospital and seeing different specialists.
 Being able to witness the care that these healthcare professionals gave her was an inspiration and I really wanted to take that experience and pave the way forward for other families and community members.